The one people metric your organisation is missing

 A KPI leaders instantly understand.

-Measures how people feel, not what they say they'll do
+Measures how people feel at work, not what they say they'll do

 Continuous, not episodic